-I have always been a huge fan of baked pasta dishes as they are always so comforting and homey.
-Italian comfort food at its best!
-This dish starts with a basic bechamel sauce that is enhanced with cheese creating a really creamy, rich sauce.
+I have always been a huge fan of baked pasta dishes as they are so satisfying and homey.
+Italian comfort food at its best in my opinion!
+This dish starts with a basic bechamel sauce that is enhanced with cheese creating a creamy, rich sauce.
 The addition of bacon and cauliflower adds flavor, and then the casserole is topped with a crispy, cheesy crust before baking so with every bite you get a combination of creamy pasta and crispy topping.
 Despite the fact that I love baked pasta dishes, my husband isn’t so fond of them as the pasta can get mushy if you aren’t careful.
 To get around this, I find if I boil the pasta half the time recommended on the package, then stop the cooking process by running cold water over the partially cooked pasta, once baked, the pasta will remain “al dente.”
 You will need a little extra sauce by preparing the pasta this way as it will absorb some of the sauce as it finishes cooking.

 A great benefit of baked pasta dishes is that they can be prepared and assembled ahead of time and then baked just before you plan to serve them, making them ideal for entertaining.
-This recipe includes 4 Italian cheeses, crispy bacon bits, and a whole head of cauliflower creating a very hearty dish.
+This recipe includes 4 kinds of cheese, crispy bacon bits, and a whole head of cauliflower creating a very hearty dish.
 If you have kids who are reluctant to eat vegetables, this is one way to sneak some in as the cauliflower becomes coated in the cheese sauce and melts into the casserole.
 If your kids are extra picky, you could even take a cup of sauce and puree it with the cauliflower before mixing it before baking.

-I used the cheeses that I already had in my refrigerator (leftover from the holidays), but you could also use Talegio or Asiago cheese if you like.
-Again, I was using up refrigerator items so I included bacon (which was delicious!), but you could easily skip the bacon if you prefer, or instead stir in some cooked, crumbled sausage in place of the bacon.
+I used the cheeses that I already had in my refrigerator (leftover from the holidays), but you could also use Taleggio or Asiago cheese if you like.
+Again, I was using up refrigerator items, so I included bacon (which was delicious!), but you could easily skip the bacon if you prefer, or instead stir in some cooked, crumbled sausage in place of the bacon.

 - 1 Medium Head Of Cauliflower